 Hal Aloma

-"King of the Steel Guitar" Hal Aloma is among the most accomplished and well-rounded of the Hawaii's greatest artists.
+"King of the Steel Guitar" Hal Aloma is among the most accomplished and well-rounded of Hawaii's greatest artists.
 The young Aloma led his own orchestra in Honolulu and recorded many 78 rpm singles and albums.
-He recorded many stereo LPs later for the Dot label, several of which are classics of virtuosic steel playing.
+Later he recorded hi-fi and stereo LPs for the Dot label, several of which are classics of virtuosic steel playing.
 His voice also is very agreeable, and such winsome recordings as "I'm a Happy Hawaiian Cowboy" (a good match with Sol K. Bright's classic "Hawaiian Cowboy") deserved to have become standards.

 Hal Aloma LPs